Cambridge District Scout Archive

 BSL Denise Owen Restated Beaver Colony which provides the Pack with significantly more engaged Tenderfoots; a significant part of the whole experience.

-2017 A second Pack was started under CSL James Newton.
+2017 A second Pack was started under CSL James Newton which filled immediately.
 Waiting lists in all Sections were very high and in Colony and Pack were double the section size.
 A nearby Group was without a Troop and the 28th generally attracted people from across Cambridge.
 A solid online presence gained many enquiries.

 The Group was identified as a being ‘well run’ in being selected to receive a grant towards a hardship fund.
 This was a timely donation as the larger group was now able to reach into wider catchment area which contained a larger proportion of struggling families.
 The waiting lists had inevitably favoured settled families with an ability to plan ahead – and the list never dropped sufficiently to allow reasonable, short waits for late comers.